 Skeptical?
-We’ve rounded up 10 incredibly stylish ways to style your hair with a flat iron.
+We’ve rounded up 15 incredibly stylish ways to style your mushroom brown hair with a flat iron.

 Big Barrel Curls

-Get big, bouncy curls for your next special event using nothing more than your flatiron and some hairspray.
-Begin at the back of your head and spray 2-inch sections of clean, dry hair with a heat protectant.
-Quickly pass the flatiron over one section before lightly clamping down on your hair a half an inch from your ends.
+Get big, bouncy curls for your next special event using nothing more than your flat iron and some hairspray.
+Begin at the back of your head and spray 2-inch sections of clean, dry hair with a heat protectant like the Matrix Heat Buffer Thermal Styling Spray.
+Quickly pass the flat iron over one section before lightly clamping down on your hair a half an inch from your ends.